 Hamish is concerned with understanding and communicating the transition risk landscape and agreeing a combination of cutover approach and mitigation activities which appropriately balance risk and cost for an organisation.

 Q: "We are implementing Oracle Retail, replacing an in-house legacy application suite in which retail applications such as Merchandising, Inventory Management, Pricing, Allocations, Assortment planning etc are tightly coupled to core Master Data tables.
+We are steering away from big bang, but can you advise on what approaches we could take?"

 Response